TalisonAzzini/TalisonAzzini/README_EN.md

   <h4 align="center">
     <a href="README.md">:earth_americas: Portugues</a> |
     <a>:earth_americas: English</a><br><br>
-    - :book: Bachelor's student in Information Systems and technical student in<br>Systems Development.<br><br>
+    - :book: Bachelor's student in Analysis and Systems Development and technical student in<br>Systems Development.<br><br>
     - :books: I'm currently learning Python, Cloud Computng and Data structure.<br><br>
     - :rocket: I’m interested in learning new languages and technologies.<br><br>
     - :video_game: In my free time I like to play video game and ping-pong with friends.